Deuteronomy 6

 God will drive these nations out ahead of you only because of

-and to fulfill the oath he swore to
+their wickedness, and to fulfill the oath he swore to

-your ancestors Abraham, Isaac, and Jacob
+your ancestors Abraham, Isaac, and Jacob.
+You must recognize

 that the Lord your God is not giving you this good land